chevdor/gitlab-cli/README.md

 _How can I find the private token for my user?_

 Login to your GitLab web UI, go to 'My Profile', and select the 'Account' tab.
-Copy the private token from the box and paste into your config, which should be located at `~/.gitlab.yml`.
+Copy the private token from the box and paste into your config.

 _How can I add the repo bin path to my environment PATH variable?_

 Place it in your ~/.bash_profile file.
 You should end up with something like this:
 `export PATH=$PATH:/path/to/gitlab-cli/repo/bin/`

 ## How to use (Commands)